juoweichen/Ant-Farm-Simulator/README.md

 	int			is_occupy;
 }				t_room;
 ```
-adlist means adjacency list, it the one of the major way to represent the graph in program.
-For more informations about adjacency list check out this [GeeksforGeeks link](https://www.geeksforgeeks.org/graph-and-its-representations/)<br/>
+'adlist' means adjacency list, it the one of the major way to represent the graph in program.
+For more informations about adjacency list check out this [GeeksforGeeks link](https://www.geeksforgeeks.org/graph-and-its-representations/).<br/>

 Dictionary illustration:
 ```